Troop 880 Bulletin Board

 Full Class A+ uniforms with your Sash, along with your OA Sash if you have one (no jeans or baseball caps.
 You don't have to purchase official scout pants, green matching pants are acceptable).

-Feb 28 at 7:30 - Troop Meeting at Wapping Community Church
+April 28 at 1:00 - Thompson Eagle Court of Honor at Wapping Community Church

 Elliot Bushman in becoming our Troop's latest Eagle Scout on April 18th